ComicUpdates/API-Docs/enumerations.md

 | user             | User resource                  |
 | custom_list      | CustomList resource            |

-## Manga links data
+## Links data

-In Manga attributes you have the `links` field that is a JSON object with some strange keys, here is how to decode this
+The `links` field in Manga attributes contains a JSON object with some strange values.
+The following describes how to decode this object:
-object:

 | Key   | Related site  | URL                                                                                           | URL details                                                    |
 |-------|---------------|-----------------------------------------------------------------------------------------------|----------------------------------------------------------------|